validator-labs/validator-plugin-aws/README.md

 > [!NOTE]
 > See [values.yaml](https://github.com/validator-labs/validator-plugin-aws/tree/main/chart/validator-plugin-aws/values.yaml) for additional configuration details for each authentication option.

+# Configuring AWS SDK

+* The max attempts setting for retries is set to 25.
+Use `auth.MaxAttempts` to increase this further or set any other desired value.
+Valid values are those gte 0.

 ### Minimal AWS managed IAM permission policies by validation type
 For validation to succeed, certain AWS managed permission policies must be attached to the principal used and/or assumed by the AWS validator controller.
 The minimal required IAM policies, broken out by validation category, are as follows:
 * IAM